saviola777/haxball-headless-manager/jsdoc/events.md

 with the handler name(s) for which you want to register a hook and the hook function.
 Before the event arguments, an object with the properties `room` ({@link HhmRoomObject}) and `metadata` ({@link EventHandlerExecutionMetadata~Proxy}) is passed to the hooks.
-Here's an example for pre-event handler hook:
+Here's an example for a pre-event handler hook:

 ```javascript
 function onPlayerTeamChangePreEventHandlerHook({}, player) {